Corrections Act 2004

 You could also call this:

 If you are a prison manager, you can record an unauthorised electronic communication if you believe it has information about a crime.
-You can give this record to an enforcement officer or to the chief executive of the department.
-The chief executive is a high-ranking employee of the department, which in this case is the Corrections department, responsible for managing prisons in New Zealand.
+You can give this record to an enforcement officer or to the chief executive or another employee of the department.
+This is allowed if you have reasonable grounds to think the communication contains information about a crime or an attempted crime.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.